Update Documentation of Form Wizard to include postprocessors

 #2 Updated by Robert Wildling about 6 years ago

 I would love to see how the senderEmail can be configured dynamically.
 Entering a fix email address here doesn't seem to make much sense, since I assume this variable is used to send a confirmation email to the writer.
 Therefore shouldn't it be the variable that is entered under "attributes" of the email form element?
 Also, there seem to be fields like "senderEmailField" and "senderNameField", which are not documented.

 Here is a little bit of discussion going on:

 Maybe a clear differentiation between fields like "sernderEmail" and "senderEmailField" would be great to mention...

-#3 Updated by Franz Geiger almost 6 years ago
+#3 Updated by Franz Geiger about 6 years ago

 - Assignee set to Franz Geiger

 - % Done changed from 0 to 100

 the senderEmail and senderMail properties (or senderEmailField and senderNameField) are not used to set to whom the email is sent.
 It just sets the "from:" header in the message and are by default the email address which is set in $GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromAddress'] and the name set in $GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromName'].